CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

 .. dropdown:: Tuning Process Example

-   Following the guide, I start with all gains set to 0, set a setpoint of 80 (100 rps maximum), and begin with playing with the kS parameter.
+   Following the guide, I start with all gains set to 0 and set a setpoint of 10 rps (100 rps maximum).
+The gear ratios are 1, so I set the kP to 1 amp output per rps error and notice that the wheel starts moving up to the setpoint, but it can't quite reach it, so I begin playing with the kS parameter.

-   Setting kS to 1 doesn't start spinning the wheel, so I double it to 2, which remains still.
-Doubling it to 4 still doesn't move, so I up it to 8 where it does start moving.
-Going back to 6 stops the wheel, and so does 7, so I leave the kS at 7 and move on to the next step.
+   Setting kS to 1 significantly undershoots, so I double it to 2, which still undershoots.
+Doubling it to 4 gets it pretty close, and 5 overshoots, so I leave the kS at 4 and move on to the next step.

-   The gear ratios are 1, so I set the kP to 1 amp output per rps error, and notice that the wheel starts moving up to the setpoint, but can't quite reach it.
-It stalls out at 65-70 rps.
+   Now I set a setpoint of 80 rps and notice that the wheel stalls out at 65-70 rps.
 This means the drag is significant and preventing us from reaching the setpoint, necessitating a kV.

-   Now I set kV to 1, and notice that it significantly overshoots.
-I halve it to 0.5, 0.25, then 0.125 before I notice it just barely passes the target, so I leave it at 0.125 and move on to the low setpoint.
+I set kV to 1, and notice that it significantly overshoots.
+I halve it to 0.5, 0.25, then 0.125 before I notice it just barely makes it to the target.
+Increasing it to 0.13 is almost perfect, so I leave it at 0.13.

-   Then, I set the setpoint to 10, and notice that I'm overshooting.
+   Then, I set the setpoint to 10 and notice that I'm overshooting.
 This means I need to decrease the kS gain.

-   I try 4 from before again, and notice that it overshoots.
-So I bring it down to 3 and see it's pretty much perfect.
+I try 3 and notice that it still overshoots.
+So I bring it down to 2.5, then up to 2.8 and see it's pretty much perfect.

-   Going back to 80 rps, I'm now undershooting, so I increase kV to 0.13, then 0.14 before I'm happy with it.
+   Going back to 80 rps, I'm now undershooting, so I increase kV to 0.14, then 0.15 before I'm happy with it.

-   Back down to 10 rps, I'm overshooting again, so I bring kS down to 2 and see it undershoot.
-I take the halfway point and make it 2.5, then 2.6 before I'm happy with it reaching the target.
+   Back down to 10 rps, I'm overshooting again, so I bring kS down to 2.6, at which point I'm happy with it reaching the target.

-   Again up at 80 rps, I'm now undershooting, so I increase kV to 0.15 before I'm happy with it.

-   Now back down at 10 rps I'm generally happy with how close it's reaching the target, so I move on to increasing kP.
+   Again up at 80 rps, I'm now generally happy with how close it's reaching the target, so I move on to increasing kP.

-   I first double kP to 2, then 4, 8, and 16, noticing that the time to target is decreasing with a larger kP.
-A kP of 16 results in a bit of overshoot that I don't like, so I decrease it to 12, then 9 before it matches what I want.
-I increase to 10 and still like the response, so I leave it at 10.
+   I first double kP to 2, then 5, 10, and 20, noticing that the time to target is decreasing with a larger kP.
+A kP of 20 results in a bit of overshoot that I don't like, so I decrease it to 18, 17, then 16 before it matches what I want, so I leave it at 16.

-   This gives final gains of kS = 2.6 A, kV = 0.15 A/rps, and kP = 10 A/rps.
+   This gives final gains of kS = 2.6 A, kV = 0.15 A/rps, and kP = 16 A/rps.

    And that's the flywheel tuned!
-This took 2-3 iterations of going between low setpoint and high setpoint, but sometimes you may need more depending on how difficult your system's dynamics are and if you need tighter tolerances.
+This took 3 iterations of going between low setpoint and high setpoint, but sometimes you may need more depending on how difficult your system's dynamics are and if you need tighter tolerances.
 In this case I'm eyeballing the response and saying it's good enough, but in practice you should use the closed loop error Status Signal to verify the error is within the tolerance of your mechanism.

 Turret Tuning with TorqueCurrentFOC
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^